justtheimpaler/debbie/README.md

 By default SQL scripts are considered "layered"; this means that each version assumes the previous SQL scripts were already run in the database.
 Debbie also supports "non-layered" builds, where each `build.sql` file includes the entire schema; in this case
 Debbie won't run previous SQL scripts, but only the specified version.
 This is set up in the configuration properties.

-## Error Handling

-By default, errors during the *build* sequence are considered fatal and Debbie will stop the execution.
-Errors during the *clean* sequence are by default considered non-fatal; Debbie will display them but will continue the execution normally.
-In practice a clean sequence can be run multiple times in a row.
-This can be useful if the developer considers the database objects dependencies will sort themselves out if `clean` is run enough times in a row.

-Warnings messages are displayed, by default.
-They can be useful in some databases like Sybase (SAP ASE), where the execution plan of a query is displayed in the warnings output stream.
-In other databases (such as DB2) they can be quite serious, and maybe should be treated as errors.

-The handling of errors in the build and clean sequences as well as the treatment of warnings can be changed throught the configuration properties.

 ## Data Scenarios